iraf-community/iraf-community.github.io/unixsmg.rst

    mtsee0hic|mtst0.exb8505-c|:dv=0cbn:fs#48000:ts#5000000:tc=mtsee0:

-Note that the names we just created link to the one-line entries below the standard EXB 8200 entry 'mtst0.solaris.exb8200' (the `mtb` entry could just as legally have linked to this entry right away).
-Since all we need to change is the `:dv` field (because we're opening the same drive, but by using a different name the host system accesses it in the appropriate mode) we can simply make a new entry point, change the :dv field and then link to the existing entry where all the rest of the parameters will be the same.
+Note that the names we just created link to the one-line entries below the standard EXB 8200 entry `mtst0.solaris.exb8200` (the `mtb` entry could just as legally have linked to this entry right away).
+Since all we need to change is the `:dv` field (because we're opening the same drive, but by using a different name the host system accesses it in the appropriate mode) we can simply make a new entry point, change the `:dv` field and then link to the existing entry where all the rest of the parameters will be the same.
 In this case we've also reset the `:fs` and `:ts` fields to override the values in the low-level Exabyte description since these have also changed for the new model drive.
-If we wished to modify this entry for a drive on e.g. unit 2 all we would need to do is modify the various :dv, :al, and :lk fields so the device names are correct, and change the name of the tapecap entry points so we avoid any confusion later on.
+If we wished to modify this entry for a drive on e.g. unit 2 all we would need to do is modify the various `:dv`, `:al`, and `:lk` fields so the device names are correct, and change the name of the tapecap entry points so we avoid any confusion later on.